Konstantin Grcic: Portfolio

 In 1991, Grcic founded his studio, "Konstantin Grcic Industrial Design" (KGID), in Munich, Germany.
 Working with a staff of five, he creates "pieces that have been described as both revolutionary and intelligent."
-According to the New York Times, he has a "rigorous focus on logic, utility and simplicity."
+According to The New York Times, he has a "rigorous focus on logic, utility and simplicity."

 Grcic is known for having a spartan and functional approach to design, relying on geometric forms, unusual angles and hard edges.
 He has created installations and developed products such as furniture, lighting, watches, tableware, espresso makers, and umbrellas.
 Grcic became recognized for his 1995 Refolo trolley, 1997 Wanda dish rack, 1998 award-winning Mayday lamp, 1999 ES shelf and 2001 Chaos chair.

 His 2004 Chair_One and 2006 Miura stool are both described as being comfortable to sit on, despite their oddly shaped compositions.
 Grcic has a philosophical approach to design, especially when it comes to seating products, his favourite objects to tackle, "Designing chairs touches issues of society, how we live...How life changes - that’s most interesting."

 He has used cutting edge technology, such as high-tech ceramics and 3D modeling software, to create his mass-produced items.
 Advanced engineering plastics were the basis of his award-winning Myto Chair, launched at the Milan Furniture Fair in 2008.
 Grcic also relies on low-tech solutions to advance the design process, manually creating and deconstructing rough paper models.
 An engineering-oriented approach and extensive research make up his methodology; this has been attributed to his German upbringing.

-His furniture and lighting designs, including his OK pendant light and Noctambule lighting, pay testimony to his signature ability to thread the needle between restraint and playfulness.
+His His furniture and lighting designs, including the OK pendant light and the Noctambule lighting series, combine functional minimalism with distinctive visual detailing.